jitbit/PropMapper/README.md

 }
 ```

-## Limitations

-The project does not support nested properties at the moment, only first level properties.

 ## Under the hood

 We use compiled Expression trees, created in the static constructor and cached in a var, which makes it really fast.